 Between-the-glass grilles can be made to be removable.
 In windows with this style of grille, the space between the panes of glass, sometimes referred to as a swinging panel, can be opened in order to take out the grille for cleaning, or when cleaning the panes of glass.

 With these grille varieties, creating a historic look doesn’t mean having to deal with outdated window technology.
-When looking to replace your home windows, check out the wide selection of grilles that are available to make the perfect combination of traditional and modern window design.
+When looking to replace your home windows, consider the wide selection of grilles that are available to make the perfect marriage of traditional and modern window design.